hsurya08/Personalized-Hotel-Recommender-using-Sentiment-Analysis/README.md

 ## Supervised Learning
 <!--
 <ul>
-  <li>Build a Sentiment classifier to tag the reviews into positive, negative, and neutral categories with an accuracy of 60 – 70 %.</li>
+  <li>Modeled a Sentiment classifier to tag the reviews as positive, negative, or neutral categories with an accuracy of 60 – 70 %.</li>
-  <li>Analyze it with different classification algorithms.</li>
+  <li>Analyzed it with different classification algorithms.</li>
 </ul>
 -->
 ### Approach:
 <div align ="justify"> For the purpose of categorizing our data into classes of positive, negative, and neutral information, we use the supervised learning methods like Multi-class Logistic Regression, Multinomial Naive Bayes, and Support Vector Machine.
-For training and testing, the data are split in an 80-20 ratio.
-The algorithms are assessed using many metrics, which are listed below.
-This makes it easier to compare them.
+For training and testing, the data was split in an 80:20 ratio.
 <br>
 <br>
 <div align ="justify"> The cleaned and analyzed raw datset has uncategorized reviews.
 To categorize them, we use a library called **Vader Sentiment Analyzer** which will calculate the sentiment score for each review in the dataset.
 The range of Sentiment Score varies between -1 and +1.
 In order to classiy them into the buckets of negative, neutral and positive, a threshold is fixed.
 The classification of the reviews based on the sentiment score is as follows: